Opinion

 3

-Ken about 13 years ago
+Ken over 13 years ago

 You lost me at the situation is under control.
 If 3 explosions in 4 days at a nuclear power plant is control, then your industry has lost a grasp on reality.
 Anything is safe if the standards of what is safe are lowered enough.
 Apparently for a nuclear engineer its pretty darn low.
 I saw MIT on the link and thought I might some reasonable reassurance here, instead I get what in sports is called a homer, a bandwagon fan that thinks his team can do no wrong.